 After leaving Cambridge I tutored briefly in London before moving to New York to work with the United Nations Association.
 While there I tutored privately for a family with two boys (aged 8 and 11) for two to three hours every evening.

-Since returning to the UK, I have tutored for Keystone since 2011 working with clients of all ages.
-I have experience working with children with learning disabilities, particularly ADHD.
+Since returning to the UK, I have tutored for Keystone since 2011.
+I enjoy working with children of all ages and I specialise in helping with 11+ exams and applications, interview preparation and GCSEs.

 I have helped various friends and relatives to prepare for the University admissions process.
 As a long standing debater throughout my academic career I am well positioned to help with interview training.

 I am curious.
 Possibly in the sense of being a little eccentric, but more in the sense of being fascinated by the world and everything in it.
-I am never happier than when I am learning something new and I believe I can share that enjoyment with other people.
+I am never happier than when I am learning something new and I relish sharing that enjoyment with other people.